Anaskherro/rotors_mpc_controller/README.md

 3. Launch `mpc_controller_node`, which now maps solver thrusts directly to motor speeds.
 4. Start RViz with the bundled configuration (`config/rotors_mpc.rviz`) and a `path_publisher_node` that traces the actual vehicle path on `/path`.

 You can command a new setpoint by publishing a `geometry_msgs/PoseStamped` to `/mpc_controller/setpoint`.
+The reference generator now bridges from the current hover/trajectory to the requested pose using the built-in transition planner (configurable or disable-able under `reference.transition`).
 Example:

 ```bash
 rostopic pub /mpc_controller/setpoint geometry_msgs/PoseStamped "header: {frame_id: world}